klattz/klattz/README.md

 - Hi, I’m @klattz
 - I’m interested in low level programming!
 I'm also learning Malware analysis.
-- I’m currently learning C
-- I’m looking to collaborate on anything!
-I am trying to help with any C projects.
-Also open to helping the community!
+- I’m looking to collaborate on anything realated to C.
 - How to reach me klattzgh@gmail.com, please send me malware!

 <!---